Clair DeGeorge

-Clair DeGeorge (born June 7, 1999) is an American professional ice hockey forward for the Toronto Sceptres of the Professional Women's Hockey League (PWHL).
-She previously played for the Minnesota Frost and Montreal Victoire.
+Clair DeGeorge (born June 7, 1999) is an American professional ice hockey player who is a Forward for the New York Sirens of the Professional Women's Hockey League (PWHL).
+She previously played for the Minnesota Frost, Montreal Victoire and Toronto Sceptres of the PWHL.
 She played college ice hockey at Bemidji State and Ohio State.

 Early life

 DeGeorge began figure skating at three years old, before transitioning to ice hockey.
 In Alaska she only played boys' hockey, until she moved to Minnesota to play for Shattuck-Saint Mary's at 13 years old.
 She played all four of her prep seasons for the Sabres, leading the team to a national championship each year.

+Playing career

-College career
+College

 DeGeorge began her collegiate career for Bemidji State during the 2017–18 season.
 During her freshman year, she recorded seven goals and 16 assists in 37 games.
 During the 2018–19 season in her sophomore year, she appeared in all 36 games and recorded nine goals and 13 assists.
 During the 2019–20 season in her junior year, she recorded seven goals and 15 assists in 35 games.
 She led the team in assists and ranked second in points.
 During 2020–21 season in her senior year, she served as co-captain and appeared in all 20 games and recorded five goals and seven assists in a season that was shortened due to the COVID-19 pandemic.
 She led the team in scoring and tied for the team lead with 59 shots on goal.
 She finished her Bemidji State career with 128 games played and totaled 79 points off of 28 goals and 51 assists.
 She finished her career tied for 10th on BSU's career assists list with 51 and tied for 12th in career points.

 On April 8, 2021, DeGeorge announced she would transfer to Ohio State for her final year of eligibility.
 During the 2021–22 season in her graduate year, she appeared in all 38 games and recorded 16 goals and 30 assists.
 Her 30 assists ranked second on the team.
 During the 2022 NCAA Division I women's ice hockey tournament, she scored the game-winning goal in the double overtime against Quinnipiac to send the Buckeyes to the Frozen Four.
 During the national championship game against Minnesota Duluth she recorded one goal and one assist to help lead Ohio State to their first national championship in program history.